Manchester City Transfer News: Pep Guardiola dismisses Juventus reports following Watford win | Goal.com

 Massimiliano Allegri's charges will begin the second leg two goals down to Atletico Madrid, with the return match to be played on Tuesday.

+On Thursday UEFA announced that they were investigating the club over possible breaches of Financial Fair Play rules.

+The Premier League has now followed suit in looking into the club's transfer business, while Man City insist that the claims are false.

-The Spaniard has been mooted as a possible successor should Allegri leave, but he insists there is no truth in such speculation.
+The Spaniard has now been mooted as a possible successor should Allegri leave Juventus, but he insists there is no truth in such speculation.

 “I know that social media has influence but I don’t understand why the big papers say that I’m going to Italy," he told reporters.